walterhiggins/ScriptCraft/docs/API-Reference.md

 #### Deprecated
  No longer recommended for use by Plugin/Module developers.

- The scsave() function saves an in-memory javascript object to a specified file.
+ The scsave() function saves an in-memory JavaScript object to a specified file.
 Under the hood, scsave() uses JSON (specifically json2.js) to save the object.
-There will usually be no need to call this function directly - If you want to have a javascript object automatically loaded at startup and saved on shutdown then use the `persist()` module.
+There will usually be no need to call this function directly - If you want to have a JavaScript object automatically loaded at startup and saved on shutdown then use the `persist()` module.
 The `persist()` module uses scsave and scload under the hood.
 Any in-memory object saved using the `scsave()`